 FormatFloat (Convert Floating Point to String)

 FormatFloat converts a floating-point number (Float) into a String using a printf-style format pattern (similar to C’s printf).
 Use it when you need a number to appear in text output (serial messages, display strings, custom log lines, etc.).
+If you need to format multiple values (time + several numbers, mixed types) into one string, consider using Sprintf instead.

 Syntax